brgillis/SHE_Validation/SHE_Validation_DataQuality/doc/she_validation_data_quality.md

 3. Take ratio of N\_out to N\_in (Nout/N\_in).
 4. Check Nout/N\_in =1

-ANT Note: Should we make a pairwise comparison per object?

 #### TC-SHE-100023-gal-info-out

-Test that all SHE measurements in shear catalogue have a measurement or are flagged appropriately.

 **Purpose:** Test that all SHE measurements in shear catalogue have a measurement or are flagged appropriately.